gellyzoid/discord-chatbot/README.md

 ## ⚠️ Important Notes

 🔒 **Keep your API keys & tokens secure** – Reset them if leaked.
-📜 Ensure you have permissions to use the Groq API & DeepSeek-R1.
+📜 Ensure you have permissions to use the Groq API.

 ---